victor-chevillotte/override/level08/readme.md

 ### Step 3: Trying to Exploit

-- We want the flag the opened and read then written in the backups folder
+- We want the flag to be opened and read, then written in the backups folder

 - We can test that by opening the current flag present in level08's home and confirm that it works that way